osandadeshan/robot-framework-mobile-automation-demo/README.md

-# Robot Framework Page Object Model Demo
+# Robot Framework Mobile Automation Demo

 This project serves as a boilerplate for automating both Android and iOS mobile applications using a single codebase with Robot Framework and the Appium library.